ViliqnVachev/Web-based-online-trading-system/README.md

 Diploma project

-This system has two types of users. (registered users, unregistered users).
+This system has three types of users. (registered users, unregistered users and administrator).
 Every registered user can add products (with details and pictures) and can buy it.
 The system is based on sessions